 In the HeatResBuild project, overheating of buildings is investigated on different focal points:

 Which sets of indicators can be used to assess overheating in buildings appropriately, both scientifically and in practice?
 How can a link to health effects be established?

 Is a building that is heat-resilient in Dresden also heat-resilient in other German cities such as Hamburg or Stuttgart?
 How great is the influence on overheating of dwelling whether the building was constructed in the city centre or in the surrounding countryside?

-What effects do adaptation measures against summer heat in open spaces have on the overheating of indoor spaces in buildings and vice versa?
+What effects do heat adaptation measures in open spaces have on the overheating intensity in buildings and vice versa?

 How can the implementation dynamics of adaptation measures against summer heat be significantly increased?

 Model chain urban climate simulation - building simulation

 The previously developed model chain of urban climate simulation to building performance simulation (1) was significantly extended.
 In a scientific publication submitted together with the TUD and the HTW, the limitations of this model chain and possible alternatives were discussed.
 The heat adaptation measures in the open space of the two neighbourhoods considered in the urban climate simulation, Dresden Gorbitz and Erfurt Oststadt, were finally agreed upon.
 These will now be implemented in the urban climate simulation and their effects on the indoor climate of the building will be analysed by building performance simulations.

 Effects of the regional and urban climate on the heat load in the building